Pi Experiments Calculator

 Pi is introducing itself to the guests.
 But what an introduction: you wonder if it will ever end reading its value. 🙄

-Bad news: the presentation won't end: the number of digits of pi is infinite!
+Bad news: the presentation won't end as the number of digits of pi is infinite!

 The reason is that pi is an irrational number: if there were a pair of numbers with a ratio equalling pi, somewhere in the digits of pi, there would be a repeating sequence.
 Since no such pair exists, pi digits never repeat in the same order: we can compute an infinite amount of them!